- » Key resources and services

 Melioidosis is a fatal, infectious disease and has become an emerging health concern in Northern Australia.
-Recent wet seasons have seen a dramatic increase in cases of melioidosis.
+Recent wet seasons have seen an increase in cases of melioidosis.
 As Darwin's urban areas spread and irrigation schemes and agriculture encroach into the desert, there is an even greater risk of spread of melioidosis.

 The next stage of the project involves using new technology to sequence whole bacterial genomes, providing an opportunity to determine why urban melioidosis is increasing, and to analyse a unique 24+ year set of bacteria and their linked patient data to find the important bacterial factors, forming a foundation for future diagnostics, therapeutics, and vaccines.

 Abstract adapted from Menzies School of Health Research